modware-org/docs/README.md

 + Keep it simple and smart
 + Keep it simple and straightforward

-The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.
-The phrase has been associated with aircraft engineer Kelly Johnson.[3]
-The term "KISS principle" was in popular use by 1970.[4]
-Variations on the phrase include: "Keep it simple, silly", "keep it short and simple", "keep it simple and straightforward",[5] "keep it small and simple", or "keep it stupid simple".[6]
+The KISS principle states that most systems work best if they are kept simple rather than made complicated;
+therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.
+The phrase has been associated with aircraft engineer Kelly Johnson.
+The term "KISS principle" was in popular use by 1970.
+Variations on the phrase include:
+ "Keep it simple, silly", "keep it short and simple", "keep it simple and straightforward", "keep it small and simple", or "keep it stupid simple".